nirnachmani/HA_Alarm_Clock/README.md

 ## Attribution

-Based on [the upstream project][upstream] by @omaramin-2000 and modified by vibe coding .
+Based on [HA-Alarms-and-Reminders][upstream] by @omaramin-2000 and modified by vibe coding .

 [upstream]: https://github.com/omaramin-2000/HA-Alarms-and-Reminders